 to identify domains with similar name patterns.

-Advanced Query with multiple attributes
+Advanced query with multiple attributes

 datasource = "whois" AND created > "2025-02-21 09:36:40" AND registrar = "PDR Ltd. d/b/a PublicDomainRegistry.com" AND nameserver = "*.ns.cloudflare.com" AND domain = "*.fun" AND email = "*@inbox.eu" AND name ~= "^[A-Z][a-z]+ [A-Z][a-z]+$"